-Short stories offer students an alternative to a long chapter book and give teachers quick passages to use as mentor texts or for reading lessons.
+Short stories offer students an alternative to a longer novel and give teachers quick passages to use as mentor texts or for reading lessons about things like themes, literary tools, and so forth.

-Short Story Books for Middle-Grade Readers (Ages 9 – 12)
+Short Stories for Middle School & Upper Elementary (Ages 9 – 12)

 Fable Comics edited by Chris Duffy